This is the second of two articles in a series. Click here for part one.

 Rescind Citizens United by Constitutional Amendment

-One reason the campaign-finance provisions of H.R.
-1 don’t attempt to go further is probably the 2010 Citizens United ruling.
+Even if drafters of H.R.
+1 wished this legislation to go further, they quickly would be limited by the 2010 Citizens United ruling.
 This affirmed that political donations are a form of protected free speech and that corporations are individuals with the same right to donate as individual people.
 Passing anything that touches on these areas likely would be ruled unconstitutional by the conservative majority on the Supreme Court.

 The best effort to explicitly overturn Citizens United by amendment has been by the Sacramento-based Move To Amend group and their “We the People” amendment.
 Established in 2009, Move To Amend attracted 75 co-sponsors to its amendment resolution last session.
 All were Democrats, and none were U.S. Senators.
 This session of Congress, the group’s goal is 100 co-sponsors, including a few Republicans.

-This would leave the amendment almost 200 votes shy of passing out of the House, but as a citizens-led effort, one must applaud its slow, determined progress.
+This would still leave the amendment almost 200 votes shy of passing out of the House, but as a citizens-led effort, one must applaud its slow, determined energy.

 That said, if the We the People Amendment were ratified, it would still be a half measure.
 It would toss out the Citizens United and 1976 Buckley v.
 Valeo rulings, clearly end corporate personhood, and make clear that political donations are not forms of free speech that cannot be regulated.
 These are all positives, but left in limbo would be what would replace the current system.

 Would the campaign finance system revert to the 2002 McCain-Feingold compromise that was never fully implemented?
 Would that law be relitigated on other grounds?
-Would Congress be in charge of creating a new system?
+Would Congress – the benefactors of the status quo – be in charge of creating a new system?
 And can any group of elected officials be trusted to create a fair, principled system that’s not inherently tilted toward their re-election?

 So what a shame it would be to mobilize so many voters in so many states to pass a Constitutional Amendment only to still need another mass mobilization to get Congress to create a highly principled successor system with no loopholes or hidden advantages given to themselves or their corporate patrons.